Tax

 • non-UK residents or dual residents – SA109

 Those links take you directly to HMRC’s form download page.
-Here, you can download each form and some additional supplementary notes if required.
-If you aren’t sure which forms you need to complete the supplementary notes should help.
+Once there, you can download each form and some additional supplementary notes if required.
+If you aren’t sure which forms you need to complete the accompanying supplementary notes should help.

 The next approach is to get some software to help you.
 Taking the best part of a day to fill paper forms becomes about half an hour when you go digital.
 I’ve compared some tax software packages here, but for tax returns specifically you might want to try GoSimpleTax.
 It’s easy to use, low cost and even gives you tax tips!
 Right now you can try it for free here.

 Alternatively, if you want to minimize the chance of errors and maximize your time, you can pay somebody to do everything for you.
 UK Landlord Tax have a pretty good reputation in this space.
-They offer professional Non Resident Landlord UK guidance based on many years experience.
+They offer professional specific guidance based on many years experience.

 Don’t be late!